What it is

 Type your question in natural language.
 You can use issue keys (

-CMS-1067), project keys (CMS) and users mentions (@JohnDoe).
+CMS-1067), project keys (CMS), users mentions (@JohnDoe) or roles and skills.

 Tip: If the agent picker is not visible, your site may need Rovo enabled or the app updated - ask your Jira admin.